VlahdimyrLB/VlahdimyrLB/README.md

 - 👋 Hi, I’m Vlahdimyr Bambalan
-- 👀 I’m interested in playing Video Game
+- 👀 I’m interested in Programming, Adventures, and Playing Video Game
-- 🌱 I’m currently learning Laravel Framework
+- 🌱 I’m currently learning the whole MERN Stack
 - 💞️ I’m looking to collaborate on development of web applications
 - 📫 How to reach me Facebook: VlahdimyrLB Gmail: bambalanvlahdimyr@gmail.com